bigtoga/Examples/Cloud - Azure/AZ-301/Traffic Manager.md

 <details>
   <summary>Misc</summary>
 **Move - have existing TM and want to move {public IP, web app, app svc plan, etc}?** - Delete endpoints, move resource, add endpoint

+**Resource groups and TM** - TM is global, not location-specific but it requires a resource group which is location-specific.
 </details>